add link in OSX Applications folder

 This could turn into a bit of a religious discussion, but does anyone have any comments on where they think this launcher should be?

-#3 Updated by Dan Higgins almost 12 years ago
+#3 Updated by Dan Higgins over 12 years ago

 I think that Kepler.app should be inside the Kepler folder mainly to keep the installed version looking like the CBS head for anyone who wants to do development.